ServiceNow/BrowserGym/README.md

 ### WebArena task example

-Boilerplate code to run an agent on a webarena task:
+Boilerplate code to run an agent on a WebArena task:
 ```python
 import gymnasium as gym
 import browsergym.webarena  # register webarena tasks as gym environments